uibk-iNNference/eNNclave-experiments/README.md

 # Experiments for eNNclave paper

-These are the experiments presented in our paper *eNNclave: offline inference with model confidentiality*.
+These are the experiments presented in our paper [eNNclave: offline inference with model confidentiality](https://dl.acm.org/doi/10.1145/3411508.3421376).

 ## Setup